runwayml/learn/docs/create/train-models.md

 Even with Transfer Learning, it's not unusual for training to take at least several hours.

-?> If you are a Training Experiments beta tester and you have a Free Plan, training time is limited to a total of five hours. **Subscribe to the Creator Plan** in the [RunwayML User Dashboard](https://account.runwayml.com/) for unlimited training access.
-With or without the Creator Plan, training time uses [credits](https://support.runwayml.com/en/articles/2984968-adding-credits).
+?> Training models uses [credits](https://support.runwayml.com/en/articles/2984968-adding-credits).
+But if you’re just getting started with this feature, then you have options to try it without using any of your credits.
+As of the latest version, RunwayML subscribers have access to one free training experiment with unlimited training steps.
+Unsubscribed users can train one model up to 3000 steps without using credits.
+You can **Subscribe to the Creator Plan** in the [RunwayML User Dashboard](https://account.runwayml.com/).

 ### How many Training Experiments can I run at a time?
 The default limit is five concurrent sessions.
 We can increase the limit upon request.
 Just send an email to [support@runwayml.com](mailto:support@runwayml.com).